Gizmo-Verindipencil/HCV-Core/doc/type.md

 # Type (Object)

 ## Summary
-`HcvCore.color` is a object for color format that can be handled by `HcvCore`.
+`HcvCore.type` is an object that provides a set of predefined constants for different color formats that can be handled by `HcvCore`.
+Each constant represents a specific color format.

 ## Property
 |type|format|delimiter|alpha|example|